 - Advocacy in court

-Is Assertive Community Treatment (ACT) Effective?
+Is Assertive Community Treatment Effective?

 Like many other behavioral health services, the overall effectiveness of assertive community treatment lies in its ability to engage others and develop a consistent therapeutic alliance.
 Technology is a partner in allowing programs to meet the most vulnerable client populations where they need to be served and offer the most timely, evidence-based interventions.